-Participants must be 18 years or older for the 100K event, 16 or older for the 50K event, and 12 or older for the 25K event.
+Participants must be 16 years or older for the C100-mile event, 14 or older for the C50-mile event and 12 or older for the C25 event.
 Anyone under 18 years of age at the time of the event must have a waiver signed by their parent or legal guardian at registration pick-up.
-For the Kid’s Ride, there will be a ride for ages 5-9 and a ride for ages 10-14.
+The Collingwood Community Family Fun Ride is open to all ages.

 Please note that posted results will reflect both your gun time and chip time.
 Age group awards are based on gun time (i.e. the first person across the finish line wins).

 Check in and packet pick up will be on-site on Friday, Saturday, and Sunday.
 Please see schedule for specific times.
 Onsite registration is also available for those who have not pre registered.
 Registration Packets will include your bib and bike numbers...the larger number goes on the back of your jersey and the bike plate goes on the front of your bike using the twist ties.
 Make sure you stop by the timing table in the registration area and pick up your timing chip.
 You will also receive a zip tie to attach the timing chip to your front fork.
 All riders must pick up their own race packets and will be required to show a photo ID, and sign a Centurion Event Release Form (available at packet pick-up)and OCA waiver in order to receive their Centurion Race Packet.